zowe/docs-site/docs/user-guide/configure-instance-directory.md

 Alternatively, from v1.22.0 release, you can use a YAML format configuration file `zowe.yaml` instead of `instance.env` to configure the Zowe runtime.
 See [Updating the zowe.yaml configuration file](#updating-the-zowe-yaml-configuration-file) for more information.

-The instance directory `<INSTANCE_DIRECTORY>/bin` contains other key scripts as follows:
+The instance directory `<INSTANCE_DIRECTORY>/bin` contains the following key scripts:

+- `zowe-start.sh`
-- `zowe-start.sh` is used to start the Zowe runtime by launching the `ZWESVSTC` started task.
+This script is used to start the Zowe runtime by launching the `ZWESVSTC` started task.
+- `zowe-stop.sh`
-- `zowe-stop.sh` is used to stop the Zowe runtime by terminating the `ZWESVSTC` started task.
+ This script is used to stop the Zowe runtime by terminating the `ZWESVSTC` started task.
+- `zowe-support.sh`
-- `zowe-support.sh` can be used to capture diagnostics around the Zowe runtime for troubleshooting and off-line problem determination, see [Capturing diagnostics to assist problem determination](../troubleshoot/troubleshoot-diagnostics.md).
+ This script can be used to capture diagnostics around Zowe runtime for troubleshooting and off-line problem determination.
+For more information, see [Capturing diagnostics to assist problem determination](../troubleshoot/troubleshoot-diagnostics.md).

-**High availability considerations:**
+**Note:** High availability considerations

 - If you plan to run Zowe in a Sysplex for high availability, the instance directory should be placed in a shared USS file system.
 This way, all Zowe instances within the Sysplex can read and write to the same instance directory.
 - `zowe.yaml` is required if you want to start Zowe in high availability mode.